Alacant2804/Password-Generator/README.md

 Welcome to the Password Generator - your go-to secure, interactive web application for creating strong, complex passwords.
 Developed to enhance your digital security, our platform leverages robust HTML, CSS, and JavaScript technologies.
 With the integration of powerful libraries such as jQuery and AJAX, the application provides a seamless and dynamic user experience.

 I am dedicated to offering a high level of user interactivity, promising a flexible user interface, and dynamic content generation.
 In this era of increasing digital threats, it has never been more important to ensure your password strength.
-My Password Generator is designed to tackle exactly this, enabling you to create robust and unique passwords in just a few clicks.
+Password Generator is designed to tackle exactly this, enabling you to create robust and unique passwords in just a few clicks.

 Features